Kiuwan logo

 To mitigate the risk of their applications falling victim to automated attacks, developers can implement a series of best practices.
 These measures aim to enhance security and ensure the integrity of the app’s operations.
 Key strategies include:

-Employing CAPTCHA Mechanisms — Integrating CAPTCHA challenges helps distinguish between human users and automated bots, effectively blocking many types of automated attacks.
+Employing CAPTCHA Mechanisms: Integrating CAPTCHA challenges helps distinguish between human users and automated bots, effectively blocking many automated attacks.

-Rate Limiting — Implementing rate limiting on APIs and user actions prevents excessive requests from a single source, which is a common characteristic of automated attacks.
+Rate Limiting: Implementing rate limiting on APIs and user actions prevents excessive requests from a single source, a common characteristic of automated attacks.

-Monitoring and Analytics — Constantly monitoring traffic and employing analytics can help in quickly identifying unusual patterns indicative of automated attacks.
+Monitoring and Analytics: Constantly monitoring traffic and employing analytics can help quickly identify unusual patterns indicative of automated attacks.

 🚀 Enhance Software Security With Kiuwan